 Try to memorize these four basic Dutch phrases so that when you meet a native speaker of Dutch, you can wow them with the fact that you are trying to speak Dutch.
 No matter your level of skill or ability when it comes to learning languages these four words are so similar to English that you should be able to remember them and use them fluently.

 - Goodbye: Doei (Doo-Ee)

 - Yes: Ja ( Yah)

 Demonstrate Excellent Etiquette With These Common Dutch Phases

 The Dutch are a very polite culture, despite being modern and moving with the times.
 They have still managed to retain good manners as the social standard.
 Whether it is saying good morning when you walk into your local shop or thanking someone for helping you with something.
 Good Manners goes a long way in most cultures, and when speaking Dutch, this is no exception.

 Nothing shows good manners more than knowing how to say the following phrases.
-While these phrases are still basic, they are longer than the basic phrases above and so might take a bit longer to learn.
+While these phrases are still basic, they are longer than the basic phrases above and so might take a bit longer to learn Dutch London.
 But once you use them with a Dutch native, you will be hooked, because they will be so happy that you have tried to speak their mother tongue.